Monday, November 15, 2021

 https://www.youtube.com/watch?v=ujAJe-CnwyI&t=76s

 The monologue progresses towards a more serious tone as Danny gets into how he was always a strong believer in world peace.
 The speech ends with him stating that if unity is what man should strive for, then tossing each other's salads' wouldn’t be a poor place to start.
 Here is where we notice a shift within the dynamic; its where we see Dan fail to separate absurdity from sincerity, even if for a moment.
 Had he waited a little longer he probably would have gotten away with it, but for about a second too soon at the end of his speech he managed to insert an anecdote combining both the sincere and the profane within a single mood before breaking the ensuing aura of deadpan confusion with another topic.
 This ending flourish, despite being satirically delivered was in fact sincere, continuing the previous tone regarding his interest in a we are the world scenario.
-It has to be asked after all this why he pretends to project such aversion to Arin’s sexualised shock humour.
-Maybe because Arin’s intentions are and always have been to operate weird sex jokes as a form of shock humour, under the preface that such practices are indeed weird and perverse, something which Danny with his porn trivialisation and hellbent tolerance might fundamentally disagree with on a deeper and internal level.
-Maybe getting rid of such sentiments is just another little evolution as of Game Grumps's cultural progression further into conventionalism.
+It has to be asked after all this why he pretends to project such aversion to Arin’s sexualized shock humor.
+Maybe because Arin’s intentions are and always have been to operate weird sex jokes as a form of shock humor, under the preface that such practices are indeed weird and perverse, something which Danny with his porn trivialization and hellbent tolerance might fundamentally disagree with on a deeper and internal level.
+Maybe getting rid of such sentiments is just another little evolution as of Game Grumps' cultural progression further into conventionalism.
 Things get more positive and more fine, more cool and alright; and at the end of it all, Danny will smile at you and thank you for watching, reminding you to stay positive yourself.
 Maybe Danny wants to shout out some band at the start of a video or commemorate a musician who died—after all Danny is the happy go lucky stoner from the 80s, the reliable shoulder to cry on, the type of conventional person who celebrities tell nice stories about after they die.

 But some people don’t smile, because their lives never gravitated round the intentions of a Disney wonderland; some people sneer at that sickness with hot bile—one less commercially viable figure of internet history...